Third annual Urban October to highlight how UChicago is reimagining cities, urban life

 - Wednesday, Oct.
 27: Mansueto Institute for Urban Innovation Urban October capstone lunch colloquium.
 Register here.

 Additionally, throughout October, the UChicago Urban Network will be partnering with WTTW’s Chicago Tonight to highlight to a broader Chicago and civic audience the critical issues of urban innovation, anti-poverty programs and human infrastructure, climate change, and the intersection of confronting trauma and violence prevention.
+The first of these panels is scheduled to air Oct.
+5.